 These chemicals have well-documented health effects, and federal agencies regulate their exposure times and concentrations.
 Some of these more common chemicals include:

 - Methylene chloride

-Regulations on chemicals containing these substances, and on general chemical use, can be found in OSHA’s reference to 29 CFR 1910 Subpart Z. OSHA has established permissible exposure limits (PELs) for many hazardous chemicals, but not all.
+You can find regulations on chemicals containing these substances, and on general chemical use, in 29 CFR 1910 Subpart Z. OSHA has established permissible exposure limits (PELs) for many hazardous chemicals, but not all.
 Other agencies have established limits as well.

 Regulations on chemical exposure limits

 Most of OSHA’s PELs are 8-hour time-weighted averages for airborne chemical concentrations, meaning that the air’s chemical level is measured over an 8-hour period to ensure that the total dose of chemical exposure does not exceed the set limit at any point.